yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 As the authors of *[‘Scraping’ Reddit posts for academic research?
 Addressing some blurred lines of consent in growing internet-based research trend during the time of Covid-19](https://www.tandfonline.com/doi/full/10.1080/13645579.2022.2111816)* note:

-<blockquote>Crucially, if a Reddit user becomes uncomfortable with something they have posted – for example, concerns that the posting may identify them or others, reflect an outdated opinion or feeling, or cause distress, they (almost always) have the option to return and remove this data from public access later.
+> Crucially, if a Reddit user becomes uncomfortable with something they have posted – for example, concerns that the posting may identify them or others, reflect an outdated opinion or feeling, or cause distress, they (almost always) have the option to return and remove this data from public access later.
 By replicating data without a user’s permission, any control that lies with the original poster is lost.
+>

-&hellip;
+> &hellip;
+>

-Postings utilised in these manners are de-localised from their original source and may exist in a permanent – replicable – archive, where the user now has no influence or control over their temporalities, nor how this content may be used in intended or unintended ways that could impact them negatively.
+> Postings utilised in these manners are de-localised from their original source and may exist in a permanent – replicable – archive, where the user now has no influence or control over their temporalities, nor how this content may be used in intended or unintended ways that could impact them negatively.
 While Reddit users consent to the replication and use of their posted content, this consent does not represent a de facto agreement for a permanent relinquishment of their autonomy over any later content controls.
 Most importantly, the Reddit user-agreement rationalises that by posting to Reddit, users consent to a wider-use of their posted data.
-If a user then chooses to delete their original Reddit posting, as some users later do, this should be taken as rationale for a *removal of consent* for user data to be used more widely, given that this data no longer exists in the original location for which rationale for duplication – and by extension, consent for replication – was first established.</blockquote>
+If a user then chooses to delete their original Reddit posting, as some users later do, this should be taken as rationale for a *removal of consent* for user data to be used more widely, given that this data no longer exists in the original location for which rationale for duplication – and by extension, consent for replication – was first established.

 The issues that the researchers confront here are magnified in the context of AI.